 5 tips for living with ME/CFS

-Alongside professional treatment, lifestyle changes can also help to manage ME/CFS symptoms.
+Alongside professional treatment, lifestyle changes can help to manage ME/CFS symptoms.

 1. Eat a healthy, balanced diet

-Eating a healthy and balanced diet and drinking plenty of fluids is important for managing ME/CFS symptoms and helping energy management.
+Eating a healthy, balanced diet and drinking plenty of fluids is important for managing ME/CFS symptoms and helping with energy management.

 While there’s no one-diet-fits-all approach, there are some general tips that can be useful.
-This includes staying hydrated, limiting caffeine and alcohol intake, getting enough vitamins and minerals, and prioritising low GI carbohydrates to help avoid blood sugar spikes.
+This includes staying hydrated, limiting caffeine and alcohol intake, getting enough vitamins and minerals, and prioritising low glycemic index carbohydrates to help avoid blood sugar spikes.

 2. Take steps to improve your sleep quality

 ME/CFS is often accompanied by sleep problems that can make symptoms worse.
-For example, you might have trouble getting to sleep, need an excessive amount of sleep, or wake up feeling unrefreshed.
+For example, you might have trouble getting to sleep, need an excessive amount of sleep, or wake up feeling unrested.

 For this reason, doing what you can to improve your sleep quality can help to improve ME/CFS symptoms.
 The sleep and fatigue section of our website has plenty of useful information, including everything from ways to improve insomnia to how to design the perfect bedroom for sleep.